3sticks (¾ lb or 339 g)butter, cold and cut into ¼-inch slices

 Mix together buttermilk and eggs and pour into flour mixture.

 Stir with wooden spoon until it comes together.
-You should not need more buttermilk, but if you do, only add 1-2 tsp at a time until the whole mixture comes together.
+You should not need more buttermilk, but if you do, only add 1-2 teaspoon at a time until the whole mixture comes together.
 It should be slightly wet.

 Cover the bowl and place it in the refrigerator to chill for at least 30 minutes, or even overnight.